meowyih/meowyih.github.io/epic7-gear/README.md

 # Some Data...

-## Maximin score for different gears
+## Maximum score for different gears

 |      |+0 |+3 |+6 |+9 |+12|+15|
 |------|---|---|---|---|---|---|